Elviana16x/Informasi_C-16/FiturAI.md

 This time I want to present about adding new features to the C-16 application, namely the artificial intelligence system.

-Thank you for joining today.
+Thank you for joining today,
 I'm very excited to be able to talk today about the latest developments in our artificial intelligence systems, within the C-16 application.

 - With the rapid development of AI technology, we continue to strive to improve the quality of our services.